jakeb91/cobloaf-engineering/docs/blog/posts/20250321-debunking-samknows.md

 261ms is quite high, digging into the Developer Console of the browser while the test is running shows that the test is primarily communicating with a server at `n21-the1.samknows.com`.

-With a bit more digging done by some colleagues, a very well educated guess indicates that this server is located in "Telehouse North", a datacenter based in England, UK.
+With a bit more digging done by some colleagues, a very well-educated guess indicates that this server is located in Telehouse North, a datacentre based in England, UK.

 Now already, this isn't really acceptable.
-SamKnows have extensive Speedtest infrastructure in Australia, and the geo-location information for the network this test was run from is published in accordance with [RFC8805](https://www.rfc-editor.org/rfc/rfc8805.html), is searchable in accordance with [RFC9632](https://www.rfc-editor.org/rfc/rfc9632.html) and is correct in all major geo-location databases.
-This brings into question; how much of the Measuring Broadband test data might be derived from tests performed against poorly geo-located test servers?
+SamKnows have extensive Speedtest infrastructure in Australia, and the geolocation information for the network this test was run from is published in accordance with [RFC8805](https://www.rfc-editor.org/rfc/rfc8805.html), is searchable in accordance with [RFC9632](https://www.rfc-editor.org/rfc/rfc9632.html) and is correct in all major geolocation databases.
+This brings into question; how much of the Measuring Broadband test data might be derived from tests performed against poorly geolocated test servers?

-SamKnows do not offer a way to manually select the correct region to perform the test in, and whilst it is likely possible to force a particular server to be used with some editing tricks in the browser's Developer Console, the speedtest client itself (served via webpack at `webpack:///~/@samknows/web-sdk/dist/speedtest.js` and various other scripts that feed it configuration information) is comprised of heavily obfuscated code that is non-trivial to reverse-engineer.
+SamKnows do not offer a way to manually select the correct region to perform the test in, and whilst it is likely possible to force a particular server to be used with some editing tricks in the browser's Developer Console, the speedtest client itself (served via webpack at `webpack:///~/@samknows/web-sdk/dist/speedtest.js` and various other scripts that feed it configuration information) comprises heavily obfuscated code that is non-trivial to reverse-engineer.

 However, there are easier ways to determine the possible list of servers they offer to test requests in Australia which I won't go into in this article.
 The list below is not exhaustive but is reasonably comprehensive: